 Tomkins returned from the war, but with jobs difficult to come by, he returned to the military where he served for another 25 years, in various regiments’ The Sherbrooke Fusiliers, Royal Canadian Army Service Corps and the Princess Patricia’s Canadian Light Infantry.
-The code talkers took their oath of secrecy seriously and for almost the rest of his life, Tompkins never told of his work.
+The code talkers took their oath of secrecy seriously and for almost the rest of his life, Tompkins never told of his work, not even to his family.
 He only talked about it shortly before his death in 2003 at age 85 when he was interviewed by a team from the US Smithsonian Institute.

 His own brother, Frank, said he never knew about the secret work of his brother.
 “All that time, they were under an oath of secrecy, and they honoured it.
 I never knew about it”, he said.

-While their work was quietly de-classified in 1963, most still never talked about the highly secretive work, and sadly most of this historic information went with these veterans to the grave.
+While their work was quietly de-classified in 1963, most strictly honoured that oath and the highly secretive work right to the end of their lives.
+Sadly, most of this historic information went with these veterans to the grave.